The Spit Test

 What Are The 4 Steps For Screening?

 1. Click on the button below to order your screening.
-You will typically get the screening kit in a few days.
+The screening kit will be delivered in a few days.

-2. Once you get the screening kit, spit in the tube, seal it up in the pre-paid postage kit and drop it off at the postoffice or mail box.
+2. Once you get the screening kit, follow the simple instructions to spit in the tube, seal it up, and drop it in the mailbox.

 More Details